guangtouwuke/saucer-shoot/README.md

 ### Synchronization

+Server: generates for: Stars, Saucers, Heroes and Bullets.
+Resolves all collisions for Saucers, Heroes and Bullets.
+When Hero dies, creates GameOver object.
+When GameOver terminates, game ends.

+Client: keeps Saucers, Heroes and Bullets as SPECTRAL.
+Sends all input (mouse and keyboard) to Server.

 Stars - synchronized when the client first connects.
 They are never synchronized after that since they are strictly decorative.